 Scholarly Commons Citation

 Cohen, Julie E., "Creativity and Culture in Copyright Theory" (2007).
 Georgetown Law Faculty Publications and Other Works.
-Paper 58.
+58.